 Marking: Beginning approximately 4 feet from each end, each 100 foot length shall be stenciled in letters at least 1 inch in height with the name or trademark of the manufacturer, the month and year of manufacture and with the words “SERVICE TEST TO 300 PSI”.

-The manufacturer warrants the hose to be free from defects in materials and workmanship for a period of ten years.
+The manufacturer warrants the hose to be free from defects in materials and workmanship for a period of five years.
 This warranty shall provide for the repair or replacement of hose and couplings proven to have failed due to faulty material or workmanship.

 |HOSE SIZE||PROOF TEST PRESSURE (psi)||SERVICE TEST PRESSURE